 There are several types of IT systems that can be scaled, including, but not limited to, virtual machines, databases, storage, and containers.

-Technology companies need to understand the two types of scaling available in order to be equipped to deal with growth:
+Enterprises need to understand the two types of scaling available in order to be equipped to deal with growth:

 Types of Scaling